 The scars of life, the healed wounds, the deep lines, they all have stories to tell.
 Yet often we try to hide them away, preferring instead to present to the world, a safe façade of who we are, a more “perfect” version.
 It’s too difficult to risk the real vulnerability of exposing what once was.
 Or what still is.

-And that is what his story is really all about.
+And that is what His story is really all about.
 Bringing life to what was broken.
 He was willing to take on the brokenness of the world in exchange for our freedom.
-Beautiful Savior.
-Jesus.
-Who sets us free.
-He makes all things new.
-Lavish love.

-7 Verses of Hope for Times of Brokenness:
+7 Verses of Hope for Times of Brokenness, He Redeems: